 Of course, average life expectancy has very little to do with how long an individual lives.
 That's one reason that deciding when to take your Social Security benefits is so difficult.

 Cost of Living Increases

-One final issue when calculating Social Security benefits is cost of living increases.
+One final issue when calculating Social Security benefits is the cost of living increases.
 The Social Security Administration is careful to include inflation in all its calculations.
 And once you start taking benefits, this is no different.